 School buses are designed to both prevent collisions and perform well in a crash.
-There are some safety options that may be familiar to parents (ex: highly-visible color, back-up alarm, cross-view mirrors); however, Atlanta Personal Injury Law Group – Gore LLC is highlighting some safety features now standard on newer school bus models.
+There are some safety options that may be familiar to parents (ex: highly-visible color, back-up alarm, cross-view mirrors); however, Atlanta Personal Injury Law Group – Gore is highlighting some safety features now standard on newer school bus models.

 Brakes: school buses are required to have to highest rated braking system available for the vehicle’s GVWR (gross vehicle weight rating).

 Barriers: school buses have barriers installed in between the seat and the driver, and also in front of the stairwell, to ensure the students do not slip into the driver’s area or step well.

 Child Check System: this system activates along with the warning light system and/or when the bus has been running for 10 minutes or longer.
 Once the child check system activates, the bus driver must turn off the ignition and operate a deactivation switch at the back of the bus.
 The vehicle’s interior dome lights will illuminate for 60-seconds.
 If the driver does not follow this procedure, an alarm will sound.